Sandvox: Frequently Asked Questions

 What version of Mac OS X does Sandvox require?

-Sandvox 2.5 and above works on Macs running OS X version 10.6 (“Snow Leopard”), 10.7 (“Lion”), and the forthcoming 10.8 (“Mountain Lion”).
-Mac App Store purchases only work on 10.6.6 and higher, just like the Mac App Store itself.
+Sandvox 2.5 and above works on Macs running OS X version 10.6 (“Snow Leopard”, 10.6.6 or higher), 10.7 (“Lion”), 10.8 (“Mountain Lion”), and 10.9 (“Mavericks”).

-If you still have a machine running Mac OS X 10.5 (“Leopard”), you can download and install version 2.2.x of Sandvox.
+If you still have a machine running OS X 10.5 (“Leopard”), you can download and install version 2.2.x of Sandvox.

 If you still have 10.4.11 (“Tiger”) you can download and use the previous (1.6.x) version of Sandvox.